taocpp/PEGTL/doc/Rules-and-Grammars.md

 If `M == rewind_mode::required` then the sub-rules are called "under the umbrella" of what will be a non-dummy rewind guard instantiated in the first line of the match function.

-In either case the sub-rules themsleves do not need to rewind on local failure, wherefore we can always invoke them with `rewind_mode::optional`.
+In either case the sub-rules themselves do not need to rewind on local failure, wherefore we can always invoke them with `rewind_mode::optional`.
 This allows the sub-rules to optimize away their rewind guards to dummy guards.

 ### Type Aliases

-The grammar analysis (and some other parts) of the PEGTL require rules to define two type aliases.
+The [grammar analysis](Debug-Facilities.md#grammar-analysis) (and some other parts) of the PEGTL require rules to define two type aliases.

 The aliases `rule_t` and `subs_t` are usually defined in the classes that implement the static match function.